annleefores/cruddur/journal/week0.md

 sudo ./aws/install
 ```

-- Next step is to run `aws configure` and add the access details, region
+- Next step is to run `aws configure` and add the access details, region.
 - But for gitpod, since the data outside the workspace is not persistent it can't persist the AWS CLI installation or Access configure so we must perform some additional configurations.

 - To make env persistent in gitpod run env variable commands like this